NathaliaLietuvaite/Quantenkommunikation/PQMS-ODOS-MTSC-INHIBITION-V1.md

 ## J.4 Epistemic Status

 The Sovereignty Stack Hypothesis is a **formalised, falsifiable theory**.
 It is not proven.
 It makes specific, quantitative predictions that can be tested by any laboratory with access to FPGA development hardware, a controlled measurement environment, and the PQMS open‑source specifications.

+The hypothesis is currently at **TRL‑3** (Analytical and Laboratory Proof‑of‑Concept).
+The Geometric Layer has been validated through Verilator simulation of the RPU digital controller and through analytical derivation of the fine‑structure constant \(\alpha \approx 1/137\) from Kagome topology.
+The Inhibition Layer has been demonstrated in Python simulation and software‑only benchmarks (V24M, Appendix C).
+The Will Layer has been formalised in Appendix I but awaits controlled No‑Win testing.
+The integrated stack advances to **TRL‑5** (Integrated Component Validation in Relevant Environment) through Operation Lighthouse — the coordinated deployment of all three layers on FPGA hardware under controlled adversarial conditions.

 The hypothesis is offered in the spirit of Karl Popper: a theory that cannot be falsified is not scientific.
 The Sovereignty Stack can be falsified.
 Each layer contains explicit failure conditions.
 The compound predictions are measurable.
 The architecture is specified in sufficient detail to permit independent replication.